JoeyyScott/general-gielinor-game/TESTING.md

             | [Tablet](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user1tablet.png) |
             |     [PC](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user1pc.png)     |

-    + As a **user** I want easily to be able to smoothly use all the desired function of the site.
+    + As a **user** I want easily to be able to smoothly use all the desired functions of the site.
         + Upon loading the site, the user can clearly see there are many buttons that provide functionality.
-        + These include; Start quiz, Find out more, toggle music, return to Home, suggest a question and LinkedIn/GitHub links.
+        + These include: Start quiz, Find out more, toggle music, return to Home, suggest a question and LinkedIn/GitHub links.
         + Both the find out more and suggest a question will pop up modals which makes the site simple to use and the links open in a seperate tab for user retention.
             |                                                  index.html                                                         |
             | :-----------------------------------------------------------------------------------------------------------------: |